Join Sophie-stication Nation

 - I maintained the cleanliness of the restaurant to ensure that the restaurant was in compliance with health codes.

-- I exchanged money with consumers to ensure that the correct amount of money was received and the correct refund was exchanged for food products.
+- I exchanged money with consumers to ensure that the correct amount of money was received and the correct refund was exchanged products.

 - I gave quality customer service in a timely manner, by providing individuals with their food orders and ensuring that all orders were correct.